tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Helm of Fortunate Dodging

-(Recharge 11+, and see below)

-When an enemy misses you with an attack against your AC or PD, change that miss into a fumble (no damage or possibly a negative outcome).
+_Recharge 11+:_ When an enemy misses you with an attack against your AC or PD, change that miss into a fumble (no damage or possibly a negative outcome).

 **Quirk:** Easily moved to dancing by rhythmic music, and taps foot when there is no music.